cividi/whitepaper/README.md

 - [Infrastructure](#infrastructure)
 - [References](#references)

-# Abstract

-The heart of Cividi is a collaboration between city and software architects, who are creating a rich, up-to-date, high quality environment for applying open data science to urban planning purposes.
-When diverse sources of information are connected together, the resulting datasets are cleaned, normalized, validated, aggregated, anonymized, they are made into ready-to-analyze resources for Data Scientists and Artificial Intelligence applications.
-Already today, the topic of A.I. cities is a hot and growing area of interest in our community.
-In this project we aim to create an extensive showcase of _Responsive cities_ and the algorithms that make them compelling models for addressing urban growth challenges - starting with Switzerland.

-## How does it work?

-Our data is collected in manual and automated ways from authoritative public sources, standardized to allow it to be queried, analyzed, and combined with other data.
-Factors crucial to critical understanding of the urban landscape, such as finding matches, commonalities and connections between functional areas, are made possible with access to the information as structured data.

-We believe that an ideal analytics environment for future cities is one where the differences of perspective between the planner, architect, data scientist, civic activist are no longer a deciding factor in determining the outcome of projects.
-By eliminating friction in technical components and motivating collaboration between user of diverse skills, our platform increases productivity and brings cost benefits.

-Cividi users are not only website visitors who consult the information: they are able to do their own analysis, find connections between local neighbourhoods and influential city projects, and run data-mining algorithms themselves - or collaborate with groups to whom this work is contracted through the Cividi marketplace.

 ---

-# Team
+# Who we are

-A world class, diverse, connected urban science team headed by a smart project manager and savvy data scientist, backed by three founders with extensive backgrounds and network.
-We hold advanced degrees from leading universities (ETH, Harvard, HSG, Newcastle,..), deep industry experience, and the maturity to leverage our interdisciplinary mindsets.
+Cividi is being launched by a world class, diverse, connected urban science team, backed by founders with extensive backgrounds and wide-ranging network.
+We hold advanced degrees from leading universities (ETH, Harvard, HSG, Newcastle), deep industry experience, and the maturity to leverage our interdisciplinary mindsets.

 <img src="https://proxy.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.xing.com%2Fimage%2F4_f_7_c20520023_29974389_3%2Fvikt%C3%B3ria-moln%C3%A1r-foto.1024x1024.jpg&f=1" width="300">